PlatformStories/chip-from-vrt/README.md

 ### Internal Tiling for Faster Chipping

-When chipping a large number of AOIs (>10000) from image strips it is recommended to use internal tiling to speed up the task.
+When generating a large number of chips(>10000) from image strips, it is recommended to use internal tiling to speed up the task.
 To accomplish this you may use the [tile-strips](https://github.com/PlatformStories/tile-strips) gbdx task on each image as follows:

 ```python
 from gbdxtools import Interface()